gvnadir/SailPoint-IdentityIQ/README.md

 - The SQL Browser Tool provides administrators with view-only access to the IdentityIQ database to help implement and support IdentityIQ.

 ## IdentityIQ Essentials

+### Exercise 1 - Configure IdentityIQ

+1. Confirm the installation of IdentityIQ

+   - Using a linux terminal in the machine where IdentityIQ is installed, navigate to `~/tomcat/webapps/identityiq/WEB-INF/bin` and run the following command:

+     `./iiq console -j`

+     > The `-q` option enables using the arrow keys to page through commands entered during the session.

+   - Run the following command: `about`
+   - The **Version** line lists the iiq version. patch version and the build
+   - Enter `quit` to exit the console

+2. Explore IdentityIQ

+   - Navigate to IdentityIQ url: _http://localhost:8080/identityiq/_
+   - Log in to iiq as the iiq Administrator: **spadmin / admin**

+### Exercise 2 - Create Identity Cubes

+...

 ### Generate Database Schema ( DDL )